Actions and Detail Panel

 This event is part of the linked programme of events around Hearing Voices: suffering, inspiration and the everyday, a major exhibition on voice-hearing produced by Hearing the Voice and Palace Green Library.

 The exhibition is at Palace Green Library, Durham, UK from 5 November 2016 to 26 February 2017.
 For more information please see the exhibition website.
+Visitor information can be found at the Palace Green Library website.

 About Hearing Voices: suffering, inspiration and the everyday